telerik/maui-docs/controls/pdfviewer/getting-started.md

 ## Prerequisites

-Before adding the Calendar, you need to:
+Before adding the PDF Viewer, you need to:

 1. [Set up your .NET MAUI application]({%slug maui-getting-started %}#step-1-set-up-your-net-maui-application).